-This button is for "Emergencies".
-The lathe will coast to a stop if this button is pushed in.
-Use the regular STOP button for the lathe to brake to a stop.
+This button is for "Emergencies" only.
+The machine will coast to a stop if this button is pushed in.
+Use the regular STOP button if you want the lathe to brake to a stop.
 To turn the machine on and off, use the on/off switch on the side of the drive.

+Important

-Important: This button MUST be in the "OUT" position before turning the lathe on.
-Twist it to get it in the OUT position.
+This button MUST be in the "OUT" position before you turn on the lathe.
+You must twist it to get it in the OUT position.